synesthesiam/2014-03-10-uva/lessons/swc-git/tutorial.md

 the current [change set](glossary.html#change_set) but not yet committed.
-`git add` puts things in this area, and `git commit` then copies them to long-term storage:
+`git add` puts things in this area, and `git commit` then copies them to long-term storage.

-FIXME: diagram

 The following commands show this in action: